CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-share-guide.md

 **How do I update what Facebook has stored?**

-1. If your site doesn't have any errors and Facebook can see and retrieved your page information you can wait up to 24 hours for the your pages to automatically catch up.
+1. If your site doesn't have any errors and Facebook can see and retrieved your page information you can wait up to 24 hours for your pages to automatically catch up.

 2. You can also force a page to catch up using the **Fetch new scrape information** button at the top which will instructed Facebook to recheck the page now.
 If you see all the information is being displayed correctly when you scroll down to the  **When shared, this is what will be included** then the share button on that page should now share the correct information.